emer/leabra/examples/hip_bench/README.md

 ## Reduced DG on Test

 Decreasing the DG -> CA3 input during test significantly improves performance overall -- setting MossyDelTest = 3 was best (going all the way to 4 was significantly worse).
 This allows the EC -> CA3 pathway to dominate more during testing, supporting more of a pattern-completion dynamic.
 This is also closer to what the network experiences during error-driven learning.

-## Strong ECin -> DG learning

-ECin -> DG is playing a critical role in learning overall, and benefits from a high, fast learning rate.
-In effect, it is stamping-in a specific pattern for each DG unit, and potentially separating the units further through this strong Hebbian learning which, using the CPCA mode, is turning off inactive inputs.
-This ability to turn off inactive inputs also seems to be important for CA3 -> CA1, which works better with CPCA than BCM hebbian.

-However, learning in the DG -> CA3 pathway (mossies) is definitely bad

 ## Reduced CA3 <-> CA3 recurrents